Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 ![usecase](assets/context.png)

-More specifically, this solution covers Data Ingestion, Semantic Unification, and based Analytics for the Campaign Intelligence data.
+More specifically, this solution covers Data Ingestion, Semantic Unification, and base Analytics for the Campaign Intelligence data.

 ![usecase](assets/context2.png)